mainmatter/mainmatter.com/_posts/2020-06-05-pwa-features-2020-comparison.md

 version that supports offline apps through service workers (see [source](https://caniuse.com/#feat=serviceworkers)).

-### Which devices allow installation of PWAs?
+### Which devices allow the installation of PWAs?

 A PWA only blends in with native apps downloaded from an app store if it has an app icon on the user’s home screen or desktop.
 Installing a PWA is now possible on almost any device, except for wearables and TVs.

-On mobile devices the user experience of installing PWAs varies widely.
-It ranges from downloading a PWA from Google's Play Store like a native app, to opening the options menu and clicking _"Add to home screen"_ on iOS devices with a Safari browser.
+On mobile devices, the user experience of installing PWAs varies widely.
+It ranges from downloading a PWA from Google's Play Store like a native app to opening the options menu and clicking _"Add to home screen"_ on iOS devices with a Safari browser.

 Installing PWAs on desktop devices is widely supported as well, but not that common yet.
 Chrome on Windows and macOS now offers the possibility to install apps in a seamless way.
-On Windows and ChromeOS you can even download PWAs straight from the Microsoft store and Play Store.
+On Windows and ChromeOS you can even download PWAs straight from the Microsoft Store and Play Store.
 Maybe these developments will increase the adoption of Progressive Web Apps on the desktop.

 ### What native hardware features are accessible by PWAs?